-It seemed as if all the articles in the house were possessed by the devil.
+It seemed as if all the articles in the house were possessed by the devil or to be more precise the Stockwell ghost.
 This caused a fearful Mrs. Golding to inquire of a local carpenter, a Mr. Rowlidge, as to the cause of such unusual commotion.
 He surmised “the foundation was giving way and that the house was tumbling down, occasioned by the too great weight of an additional room erected above.”
 With such news, Rowlidge and several other persons began to remove Mrs. Golding’s belongings from her house.

 While Mrs. Golding belongings were being moved, a distraught Mrs. Golding ran to her neighbor’s house.
-His name was Mr. Gresham, and it was at Mr. Gresham’s house Mrs. Golding fainted.
+His name was Mr. Gresham, and it was at his house that Mrs. Golding fainted.
 About the same time Mrs. Golding fainted, the commotion stopped.
 Miss Ann Robinson, Mrs. Golding’s maid, who had hidden herself upstairs, was finally coaxed downstairs and she went to Mr. Gresham’s too.

 After the blood congealed, an amazing thing happened.
 It “sprang out of the basin upon the floor and presently after, the basin broke to pieces!”
 Other items of Mrs. Golding’s removed to Mr. Gresham’s house also suddenly began to act strangely.
 The china flew off the sideboard and tumbled about the floor, a jar of pickles turned upside down, a jar of jam broke to pieces, and so did two mahogany waiters and a quadrille box.